aai4r/aai4r-ServiceContextUnderstanding/README.md

 # Service Context Understanding Module

-This is an implementation of Service Context Understanding Module Module in Cloud Robot Project.
+This is an implementation of Service Context Understanding Module in [Cloud Robot Project](https://github.com/aai4r/aai4r-master).
-The module has two main parts, object detector and food classifier.
+The module has two main parts, an object detector and a food classifier.
-The object detector is based on [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch) and the food classifier utilizes SENet.
+From the input image, object detector detects three categories, food, tableware, and drink.
+Food classifier crops the food area and classify it.
+The classification class depends on the dataset, [Food101](https://www.kaggle.com/dansbecker/food-101), [FoodX251](https://github.com/karansikka1/iFood_2019), and [Kfood](https://www.aihub.or.kr/).

 ### Environment
 Follow the environment in [faster-rcnn.pytorch](https://github.com/jwyang/faster-rcnn.pytorch).